-At the opening reception last weekend of the 2019 Young Democratic Socialists of America Winter Conference — “Class Struggle in Session” — young socialists packed into the Humanist Hall in Oakland, California, swapping organizing stories and making small talk over cans of LaCroix.
+At the opening reception last weekend of the 2019 Young Democratic Socialists of America (YDSA) Winter Conference — “Class Struggle in Session” — young socialists packed into the Humanist Hall in Oakland, California, swapping organizing stories and making small talk over cans of LaCroix.

 Posters around the room advertised the ongoing unionization campaign at San Francisco’s Anchor Brewing Company and red YDSA buttons dotted sweaters and bags alongside green and yellow ones that declared “I Stand with Oakland Teachers!”
 Volunteers from East Bay DSA handed out slices of vegan pizza and checked in roughly 160 YDSA members and future members from 45 colleges and high schools around the country.